chadcooper/sjc-arcuser/article.md

 quality data, up-to-date information, and timely and accurate notifications to their customers.
 With the help of a healthy GIS, the Utility will be able to keep up with rapid growth in a fast-changing world.
-Even though the Utility is a mature
-GIS shop, they continue discovering new ways to utilize GIS and the Esri Platform.
+In the aftermath of natural disaster, GIS applications helped power and aid the recovery effort.
+Even though the Utility is a mature GIS shop, they continue discovering new ways to utilize GIS and the Esri Platform.

+## Acknowledgements

+The author would like to thank Tom Tibbetts and Bryan Bommersbach at St. Johns County Water Utilities for their help with this article and Michael Parma of GISinc for being a pretty awesome Technical Architect.

 ## References Cited